"The Uncertain and Exciting Future of Health Care: Exploring a New Realm of Possibilities"

 This unique program begins with a practical, entertaining overview of the key characteristics of innovation for leaders who want to create something new of value.
 It uses examples of art, poetry, science, music, and other creative endeavors to define the mind-set of people who make an enduring, positive difference in their respective fields.
 The presentation concludes with a detailed list of personal and professional steps that health care leaders can take to enhance their success in meeting the ultimate challenge of health reform -- reinventing the way health care is delivered.

-Dr. Bauer has published more than 250 articles, books, Web pages, and videos on health care delivery.
-He speaks frequently to national and international audiences about key trends in health care, medical science, technology, information systems, reimbursement, public policy, health reform, and creative problem-solving.
-Dr. Bauer is quoted often in the national press and writes regularly for professional journals that cover the business of health care.
+Dr. Bauer has more than 250 publications on health care delivery.
+He speaks frequently to national and international audiences about key trends in medical science, technology, reimbursement, public policy, health reform, strategy, and creative problem-solving.
+Dr. Bauer is quoted in the national press and writes regularly for professional journals that cover the business of health care.

-His upcoming books (both to be published by CRC Press in 2014) are a completely updated edition of Paradox and Imperatives in Health Care: Redirecting Reform for Efficiency and Effectiveness and Upgrading Leadership’s Crystal Ball: Five Reasons Why Forecasting Must Replace Predicting and How to Make the Strategic Change in Business and Public Policy.
-Previous books include Statistical Analysis for Health Care Decision-Makers (CRC Press, 2009), Telemedicine and the Reinvention of Health Care: The Seventh Revolution in Medicine (McGraw-Hill, 1999) and Not What the Doctor Ordered (McGraw-Hill, 1998).
+His latest books are Paradox and Imperatives in Health Care: Redirecting Reform for Efficiency and Effectiveness (2015) and Upgrading Leadership's Crystal Ball: Five Reasons Why Forecasting Must Replace Predicting and How to Make the Strategic Change in Business and Public Policy (2014).
+Previous books include Statistical Analysis for Health Care Decision-Makers (2009), Telemedicine and the Reinvention of Health Care (1999) and Not What the Doctor Ordered (1998).

-In addition, Dr. Bauer has extensive academic experience.
-He was a full-time teacher and administrator at the University of Colorado Health Sciences Center in Denver from 1973 to 1984, where he held appointments as associate professor and as Assistant Chancellor for Planning and Program Development.
-He also served concurrently for four years as Health Policy Adviser to Colorado Governor Richard D. Lamm.
-From 1992 to 1998, Dr. Bauer was a visiting professor in Administrative Medicine at the Medical School of the University of Wisconsin-Madison, where he taught physician leaders how to evaluate research reports and other published studies.
-Prior to his career in health care, he worked on meteorology projects for the National Center for Atmospheric Research.
+Dr. Bauer was a full-time teacher and administrator at the University of Colorado Health Sciences Center in Denver from 1973 to 1984, where he held appointments as associate professor and Assistant Chancellor for Planning and Program Development.
+He also served for four years as Health Policy Adviser to Colorado Governor Richard D. Lamm.
+From 1992 to 1999, Dr. Bauer was a visiting professor in Administrative Medicine at the Medical School of the University of Wisconsin-Madison.
+Prior to starting his career in health care, he worked in research meterology for the National Center for Atmospheric Research.

 He received his Ph.D. in economics from the University of Colorado-Boulder.
 He graduated from Colorado College in Colorado Springs with a B.A. in economics and completed a certificate in political studies at the University of Paris (France).
 During his academic career, he was a Boettcher Scholar, a Ford Foundation Independent Scholar, a Fulbright Scholar (Switzerland), and a Kellogg Foundation National Fellow.
-He is an elected member of the Association of Managers of Innovation and of the Institute of Medicine of Chicago.
-Dr. Bauer lives in Chicago, where he occasionally displays his paintings in local art galleries.
-He is an avid fan of music and member of the Governing Board of the Chicago Symphony Association.
+He is an elected member of the Association of Managers of Innovation and an honorary Fellow in the American Academy of Nurse Practitioners.
+Dr. Bauer lives in Chicago, where he displays his paintings in local art galleries.
+He is an avid fan of music and a governing member of the Chicago Symphony Association.